 After arriving in Vienna, it soon becomes clear they take their food very seriously here.
 And bread (German: Brot) is no exception.

-Bread reflects the strong connection to the rural landscape and country traditions that still persist everywhere, even in a cosmopolitan capital city.
-As such, the focus in bakeries and supermarkets (and homes) is very much on freshly-baked loaves and rolls in all their Austrian variety.
+Bread reflects the strong connection to the rural landscape that still persists everywhere in Austria, even in a cosmopolitan capital city.

 Loaves – join the dark side

 White bread is a rarity outside of toast, baguettes, and some rolls.
-You’ll struggle to find anything that looks like a standard white loaf, for example.
+You’ll struggle to find anything that looks like your standard white loaf, for example.

 Afternoon tea in the Alps consists of a giant platter of cured meat and sausage with slices of dark bread, served with a beer.
 (Not an exaggeration.)

 Most bread lies somewhere between the two white/dark extremes, of course, commonly baked using a mixture of wheat and rye flour (rye brings about the darker colour).

 As a result, typical breads here are coarser and denser than the processed wheat-based varieties you might know from elsewhere.

 One exception is Fladenbrot, a flatter circular white bread made popular by the Turkish community in Vienna and now integrated within the wider city culture.